-Beijing is usually considered the main gateway to the Great Wall since there are several world famous sections of the Great Wall in the suburbs of Beijing, including Badaling Great Wall, Mutianyu Great Wall, Jinshanling Great Wall, Simatai Great Wall, Gubeikou Great Wall and Jiankou Great Wall.
+Beijing is usually considered the main gateway to the Great Wall, since there are several world-famous sections of the Wall in the suburbs of Beijing, including Badaling Great Wall, Mutianyu Great Wall, Jinshanling Great Wall, Simatai Great Wall, Gubeikou Great Wall and Jiankou Great Wall.
 These sections were built during the Ming dynasty between the 14th and 17th centuries and have been well preserved.

 Jinshanling Great Wall, located on the border between Beijing and Hebei Province, is about 150 km northeast of downtown.
 It usually takes about two and a half hours to drive there.
 Despite the longer drive, Jinshanling is among the most stunning sections of the Great Wall.
-If your itinerary allows for one full day seeing the Great Wall then we highly recommend Jinshanling.
+If your itinerary allows for one full day seeing the Great Wall, then we highly recommend Jinshanling.

 Gubeikou Great Wall, located about 130 kilometers northeast of downtown Beijing, is divided into two parts: Wohushan Great Wall and Panlongshan Great Wall.
 Neither section has been restored since it was first built in the Ming Dynasty, making Gubeikou a great choice for those who enjoy hiking and want to experience the wild Great Wall.

 There are also some famous sections of the Great Wall outside Beijing, such as Shanhaiguan Great Wall in the city of Qinhuangdao.
-These sections can be considered if you are planing an in-depth Great Wall tour.
+These sections can be considered if you are planning an in-depth Great Wall tour.